 Showing books tagged "Classic Russian Literature"

-This beautiful softcover edition is in fine condition, with no marks or tears and only minimal shelf wear.
-The pages are tight, appear unread, and the book is tight, square, and unmarked.
+This beautiful and rare softcover edition is in fine condition, showing no marks or tears and only minimal shelf wear.
+The pages are crisp and appear unread, and the book remains tight, square, and unmarked throughout.

 This softcover edition is in good condition, with no marks or tears and only minimal shelf wear.
 The pages are in good condition, and the book is tight, square, and in good condition.
 Fathers and Sons is a novel by Ivan Sergeyevich Turgenev, first published in 1862.
 It is widely considered one of the most significant works of Russian literature.
 Charles James Hogarth, an English translator, is known for his translation of Turgenev's Fathers and Sons into English.
 Hogarth's translation, first published in 1867, was one of the earliest efforts to bring this important Russian work to the English-speaking world.
 His translation retains the essence of Turgenev's prose, capturing both its intellectual depth and emotional resonance.
 Fathers and Sons remains a timeless reflection on the struggles between tradition and progress.